 Persevering endurance in the Tribulation

-Because of this intrinsic connection between salvation and endurance, the “fruit” we bear is not that which dies on the vine, but “fruit” that continues “unto eternal life.”
+Because of this intrinsic connection between salvation and endurance, the “fruit” we bear is not that which dies on the vine, but it is “fruit” that will continue “unto eternal life.”
 As such, this species of fruit can only be brought forth “en hypomonḗ.
-And thus, these testings and trials will come to progressively mark the life of a believer from the conception of his faith unto the very end.
+And thus, these testings and trials will come to progressively mark the life of a genuine believer from the conception of his faith unto the very end.

 At the center of Jesus’ words to the disciples concerning the Destruction of the Temple (Lk 21:4-19), the Fall of Jerusalem (21:20-24), the End of the World (21:25-26) and the Second Coming of Christ (21:27-28), He declares to them,